hmito/esj73web/presentation_en.md

     - Do not embed audio or video files within the PDF.
     - The maximum file size is 5 MB.
     - To ensure smooth display on the platform, a file size of 1 MB or less is recommended.
-- The posters for the **onsite session s** must fit within the display boards, which are sized to accommodate an A0 portrait poster (approximately 210 cm (H) × 90 cm (W)).
+- The posters for the **onsite sessions** must fit within the display boards, which are sized to accommodate an A0 portrait poster (approximately 210 cm (H) × 90 cm (W)).
     - Presenters may use the allotted board space freely.
     - You may use a format different from your online poster (e.g., multiple A4 sheets).
 - We encourage presenters to be considerate of attendees who may not understand Japanese.